Small Business Saturday rolls around in the midst of the holiday season every year to celebrate small local businesses everywhere.

 If you’re a small business owner, this is your day to reach more customers than almost any other time of year.

-Let’s take a look at how Small Business Saturday got its start and how you can use it to your advantage with seven super simple Small Business Saturday ideas.
+Let’s take a look at how Small Business Saturday got its start and how you can use it to your advantage with eight super simple Small Business Saturday ideas.

 What is Small Business Saturday?